Sarita0005/bioinformatics-sequence-analysis-python/README.md

 ## Output
 - Amino acid frequency table (CSV)
-- Amino acid composition plot
+- Amino acid frequency distribution was visualized using a bar plot, highlighting residue composition of the translated sequence.

 ## Purpose
 This project was created as part of learning practical bioinformatics data analysis.